The Complete Guide to Wood Pole Standards

 Conclusion

-Why Choose LED Lighting Supply for Your Wood Pole Needs
+LED Lighting Supply’s Wood Pole Solutions

-LED Lighting Supply brings over 25 years of utility infrastructure experience to every wood pole project.
-Our certified product specialists understand the critical differences between pole species and can specify the exact circumference dimensions and fiber strength requirements for your specific application.
-We source directly from mills that maintain American Standards Committee O5 compliance, ensuring every pole meets national quality standards before shipment.
-Our team provides complimentary technical consultations to verify proper pole class selection and can create custom specifications that address your unique load requirements and environmental conditions.
+We source from mills that maintain American Standards Committee O5 compliance, helping ensure quality standards are met.
+Our team provides technical consultations to verify proper pole class selection and can create specifications that address your load requirements and environmental conditions.
+Contact us to discuss how our commercial lighting solutions can complement your utility pole infrastructure.